Fauré Le Page

-Fauré Le Page ([fɔ.ʁe lə‿paʒ]) is a French firearms manufacturer (arquebusier and fourbisseur) established in Paris in 1716.
-Founded by Louis Pigny, the company remained in the same family until 1913.
-Throughout its history, the manufacturer was successively called Pigny, Le Page, Le Page Moutier, and finally settled on Fauré Le Page in 1865.
-The company, which had long made holsters and gun bags, now also makes organizers and handbags.
+Fauré Le Page ([fɔ.ʁe lə‿paʒ]) is a French firearms manufacturer (arquebusier and fourbisseur) founded in Paris in 1716 by Louis Pigny.
+The company remained within the Pigny family until 1913.
+Over the course of its history, the manufacturer was known as Pigny, Le Page, and Le Page Moutier before adopting the name Fauré Le Page in 1865.
+In addition to its production of holsters and gun bags, the company has since expanded its range to include organizers and handbags.

 History

 Louis Pigny

 The firearms manufacturer Louis Pigny opened shop in 1717 at Rue Baillif (today Rue des Bons-Enfants) in the 1st arrondissement of Paris.
 He received two royal warrants from King Louis XV in 1735 and 1756.
-He passed on his business to Pierre Le Page (or Lepage) who married his niece.
+He passed on his business to Pierre Le Page (or Lepage), who married his niece.

 Pierre Le Page (1709–83)

 Le Page's time (1743–79) secured the House of Orléans as one of the company's distinguished clients.
-He was born in Normandy and he arrived in Paris in 1723.
+He was born in Normandy, and he arrived in Paris in 1723.
 He started training the following year with the master gunsmith, Mazillier.
-The same year, he started to work for Louis Pigny.
+He started working for Louis Pigny the same year.

 After Pigny died in 1743, Le Page, who was already the master of firearms artillery and explosives at Pigny, inherited the firearms business.
 He also changed the firearms manufacturer's name from Pigny to Le Page (or Lepage).
-The company and moved to number 13, Rue de Richelieu, in 1759.
+The company then moved to number 13, Rue de Richelieu, in 1759.

-He became the first firearms supplier of the Maréchal Maurice de Saxe and then the House of Orléans.
+Pierre Le Page became the first firearms supplier of the Maréchal Maurice de Saxe, and then the House of Orléans.
 He left the company to his nephew, Jean Le Page.